Line 6 (Beijing Subway)

 Line 6 of the Beijing Subway (北京地铁6号线 (běijīng dìtiě liùhào xiàn)) is a rapid transit line in Beijing.
 The line runs from Jin'anqiao in Shijingshan District to Lucheng in Tongzhou District.
 It serves important residential areas such as Changying, Chaoqing, and Dingfuzhuang, in addition to important commercial and business areas such as Financial Street, Beijing CBD and the sub-administrative center in Tongzhou District.
 Like Line 7, Line 6 provides relief to the parallel Line 1, which is the second most used subway line in Beijing, after Line 10.
 Line 6 is the second longest subway line in Beijing (only Line 10 is longer).
 A complete journey from end to end takes about an hour and 25 minutes on a local train and express trains reducing end to end travel time by 7 minutes.

 Line 6 uses 8-car Type B train sets accommodating 1,960 people.
+Such trains are only found on lines 6 and 7.